cncf/project-template/DESIGN-PROPOSALS.md

 ## (Optional) User/User Story

-Detail the things that people will be able to do with the feature if it is implemented.
+Define who your the intended users of the feature or change are.
+Detail the things that your users will be able to do with the feature if it is implemented.
 Include as much detail as possible so that people can understand the "how" of the system.
-This can also be combined with the background/motivation above.
+This can also be combined with the prior sections.

 ## Goals